What will the Declaration on the Rights of Indigenous Peoples Act mean for business in BC?

 Learning level: All

-The BC legislature has enacted legislation through Bill 41, the Declaration of the Rights of Indigenous Peoples Act, to make provincial law consistent with the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).
+The BC legislature has enacted legislation through Bill 41, the Declaration of the Rights of Indigenous Peoples Act (DRIPA), to make provincial law consistent with the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).
 BC is the first jurisdiction in Canada to take steps to implement the UNDRIP.
 This Act calls for sweeping changes to the way government decisions impacting Indigenous peoples' interests are managed in many areas, including forestry, mining, infrastructure, agricultural lands, provincial crown land dispositions, protected areas, arts and culture and, of course, the oil and gas and pipeline sector.

 This may result in shared decision making and agreements with affected Indigenous governing bodies as an aspect of the "free, prior and informed consent" referenced in UNDRIP, significantly affecting businesses currently relying on provincial decision making in the lands and resource sectors.